Families with children make up 30% of the homeless population.

 Ending Homelessness

-We helped more 2,600 individuals and families last year.
+We helped 4,997 individuals and last year.
 We offer housing, support services, and resources to families and individuals.

 Preventing and Ending Homelessness